-Considering the current asset allocation, current and future liquidity requirements and the fact that program enrollment is on hold, we believe the net investment rate of return assumption of 5.00 percent in fiscal year 2024 grading down to 3.00 percent in 2031, on a select and ultimate basis, is reasonable for the purposes of measuring the Program's future obligations.
-Additionally, we believe the assumed rate of tuition increases of 4.25 percent per year is reasonable for the purpose of measuring the Program's future obligations.
+Considering the current asset allocation, current and future liquidity requirements and the fact that program enrollment is on hold, we believe the net investment rate of return assumption of 4.714 percent in fiscal year 2025 grading down to 3.00 percent in 2031, on a select and ultimate basis, is reasonable for the purposes of measuring the Program's future obligations.
+Additionally, we believe the assumed rate of tuition increases of 5.00 percent per year is reasonable for the purpose of measuring the Program's future obligations, with a small margin for conservatism.